Yellow Pages Trophy Race

 - GRD 272 [016-F2] (Roger Williamson): New for 1972, and entered in F2 by GRS International for a variety of drivers, including Reine Wisell, Tom Walkinshaw and Alan Jones.
 Rented to Wheatcroft Racing for Roger Williamson to drive in Formula Atlantic at the end of the season.
 Subsequent history unknown.

 - March 722 (John Calvert): New to John Calvert (Seaham, County Durham), and raced in Formula Atlanic and libre racing in 1972.
 The car regularly wore #77, and was described as white or blue.
 Sold to Mike Mather (St Helens, Merseyside) and used by him, and once by brother Kim Mather, in Formula Atlantic and libre in early 1973.
-Sold to John Kitchen in mid-season, and used by him in sprints and hilclimbs in late 1973 and in 1974.
-Unknown in 1975, but it reappeared in 1976 hill-climbed by Peter Riley.
+Sold to John Kitchen in mid-season, and used by him in sprints and hillclimbs in late 1973, 1974, 1975 and early 1976, using a BDA engine.
+Then to Peter Riley (Crosby, Liverpool), again for sprints and hillclimbs.
 At first it was said to have a Cosworth FVA engine, but it had a Richardson BDA in 1977.
 Riley was still using the 722 in speed events as late as 1984.
 Subsequent history unknown.

 - March 722 (Cyd Williams): New to Graham Eden Racing in April 1972 for Cyd Williams (Sandbach, Cheshire) to drive in British Formula Atlantic.
 It replaced the Chevron B18 which had taken Williams to two wins earlier in the season.
 Once he had the car to his liking, Williams won six out of the next nine races, but narrowly lost the championship to Bill Gubelmann.
-Run by Graham Eden Racing for Ken Bailey (Stretford, Greater Manchester) in 1973.
+Run by Graham Eden Racing for Ken Bailey (Stretford, Greater Manchester) in 1973, and fitted with Falconer bodywork in May.
 The car was sold to Philip Dowell (Ombersley, Worcestershire) for 1974, but during pre-season testing at Silverstone, he hit the bank heavily at Woodcote corner and died later in hospital.
 It is assumed that the March was destroyed in the accident.